 How To Personalize Your Marketing with Variable Data Printing

-If you've been paying even the slightest amount of attention to the items you're being marketed to on an almost daily basis, you've probably seen them becoming progressively more personal.
-Through Facebook ads or emails from your favorite clothing store, your being sent messages specifically catered to your behavior.
+If you’ve been paying attention to the items you’re being marketed to, you’ve probably seen them becoming progressively more personal.
+Through Facebook ads or emails from your favorite clothing store, you’re being sent messages specifically catered to your behavior.

-It's no secret when your business creates content on a more personal level your developing a better, more in-depth relationship with your consumers.
-In fact, Accenture found customers are 91% more likely to shop with brands who provide relevant content and offers to them.
+It’s no secret that when your business creates content on a more personal level, you’re developing a better, more in-depth relationship with your consumers.
+In fact, Accenture found customers are 91% more likely to shop with brands that provide relevant content and offers to them.
 But why stop with digital marketing?

-Taking personalization to print marketing is becoming a trend many start-ups and direct-to-consumer e-commerce brands are starting to utilize in conjuction with their other marketing strategies.
-But how you can personalize your print marketing.
+Taking personalization to print marketing is becoming a trend that many start-ups and direct-to-consumer e-commerce brands are starting to utilize in conjunction with their other marketing strategies.
+How you can personalize your print marketing?
 The answer lies within variable data printing.

 What is variable data printing?

 The printing industry defines variable data printing or VDP as:

 “A digital printing method in which elements such as text, graphics, and images may be changed from one printed piece to the next using information from a database.”

 In other words, each printed piece can be printed differently from the next without having to stop or slow down the press.

 Variable data printing allows mass distribution to have a more one-on-one feel by pulling in different variables such as text, graphics, and images from a database.
 If you have ever conducted a mail merge using Excel or sent out an email blast, you know you can customize certain fields such as the recipient’s name.
 The only way to use VDP is with digital printing.
 The software you use to print allows you to insert the variables into the template.
 Without VDP software, you cannot customize each printed piece.
 However, different software allows more or fewer features depending on the sophistication of the product.